yashchitre03/Design-Patterns/design-patterns/README.md

 * It defines an interface and lets the subclasses decide which class to instantiate.
 * The client doesn't have to worry about which class to instantiate and hence, promotes loose coupling.

+## Singleton pattern
+* It is a creatioanl design pattern.
+* It makes sure that only one instance of a class in created in its entire lifetime.
+* Also, the same instance is passed to everyone who requests one.